How Salt Water Pools Work: Complete System Guide 2024

 Understanding the Electrolysis Process

-First, let's diagnose how the core technology works.
+First, let's explain how the core technology works.
 Your salt water pool system relies on electrolysis - a chemical process that occurs when electricity passes through salt water.
 The salt chlorine generator contains titanium plates with a ruthenium or iridium coating that serve as electrodes.

 When pool water containing dissolved salt (sodium chloride) flows through the generator cell, an electrical current passes between these plates.
 This current splits the salt molecules into their component parts: chlorine gas (Cl2) and sodium hydroxide (NaOH).
 The chlorine gas immediately dissolves into the water, forming hypochlorous acid - the same sanitizing agent found in traditional chlorinated pools.